mozilla/mozjpeg/.github/CONTRIBUTING.md

     Specific types of features that *will not* be accepted:

-    - Features that extend the scope of libjpeg-turbo to support image formats other than DCT-based JPEG and JFIF
+    - Features that extend the scope of libjpeg-turbo to support image formats other than DCT-based and lossless JPEG and JFIF
     - Features that extend the scope of libjpeg-turbo to support image processing algorithms that are not necessary for JPEG compression or decompression